B253500/LLM-Agents-to-Automate-VC-Intelligence-and-Deal-Making/SETUP_GUIDE.md

 # Install the full set of requirements
 pip install -r requirements.txt
 ```
 **Note**: The `requirements.txt` file contains all packages needed for the memo generator to function fully.
-For a detailed list of the exact 586 packages used in the original development environment, you can refer to `exact_requirements.txt`, but this is not recommended for a typical setup.
+For a detailed list of the exact 586 packages used in the original development environment, you can refer to `exact_requirements.txt`, but for observation.
+It was used to detect packages that are not compatible with n8n and/or docker.

 ---